aroflcoppter/dankium/README.md

 2. Make sure you download the entire history of chromium and refer back to this guide for modified steps.
 3. Make sure you apply the patches while in the src directory with `git am --whitespace=nowarn --keep-non-patch ../patches/chromium/eyeo-dankium/*.patch` and`git am --whitespace=nowarn --keep-non-patch ../patches/chromium/dankium/*.patch` and if you are not gonna provide apikeys `git am --whitespace=nowarn --keep-non-patch ../patches/chromium/dankium-noapikeys/*.patch`.
 4. The proper gclient command is `gclient sync -D --with_branch_heads --with_tags --jobs 32` which is ran after checking out the right tag for the dankium build for example `git checkout 137.0.7151.72` in both the dankium folder and src folder.
-5. When you run `gn args out/Default` be sure to paste in the contents of windows_args.gn from the dankium repo.
+5. When you run `gn args out/Default` be sure to paste in the contents of windows_args_*.gn for the target processor from the dankium repo.
 6. Build with `autoninja -C out/Default mini_installer` and your mini_installer.exe will be in out/Default.
 7. When you are updating make sure you pull both dankium and the src directories and checkout the right tag.